ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Switches.md

     case x > 0:
         // While this case is also true, because an earlier case is true, this case will not execute }

+Remember that cases are evaluated from top to bottom, stopping at the first case that is met.
+In the above example, x > 5 is the first true case, and any later cases within the switch statement are not checked.

 ## Example
 Let's write an example code to check if the user's name is `John` or not